Rohit120519/Netflix-Show-and-Movies-analysis/README.md

-project is titled "Netflix: Movies and TV Shows" and it's a data analysis notebook focused on exploring a dataset of Netflix content.
+rohit project is titled "Netflix: Movies and TV Shows" and it's a data analysis notebook focused on exploring a dataset of Netflix content.

 🔍 Project Description:
 This project analyzes the Netflix dataset to extract insights about movies and TV shows available on the platform.
 It involves: